Never trust anyone who says trading is easy. But what if you could find a way to help you shorten the learning curve?

 Check out the StocksToTrade paper trading feature.
 You can get a 14-day trial for just $7!

 Do you see the value in paper trading?
 Good.
 Now let’s look at how to do it correctly, so you can get the most benefit from it.

 To paper trade, you need a way to record all of the details of the trade.

-The main idea with paper trading is to try and simulate exactly what you would do with real money at stake.
-So follow your trading strategy to as close as you can.
+So try to simulate exactly what you’d do with real money at stake.
+Follow your trading strategy as closely as you can.
 And be sure to record all losses, commissions, and costs.